nginxinc/nginx-wiki/source/modules/concat.rst

     --add-module=/path/to/nginx-http-concat

-* Build the nginx binary.
+* Build the NGINX binary.
-* Install the nginx binary.
+* Install the NGINX binary.
 * Configure contexts where concat is enabled.
 * Build your links such that the above format, i.e., all URIs that have files that are to be concatenated have a *??* prefix.
 The HTML produced would have something like this inside the *<head>* element for concatenating CSS files.